LogtalkDotOrg/logtalk3/manuals/_sources/userman/reflection.rst.txt

-The black-box view provides a view that takes into account entity encapsulation and thus only allows querying about predicates and operators that are within scope of the entity calling the reflection methods.
+The black-box view provides a view that takes into account entity encapsulation and thus only allows querying about predicates and operators that are within the scope of the entity calling the reflection methods.
 This is the view we use when asking questions such as: *What messages can be sent to this object?*

 Built-in methods are provided for querying the :ref:`predicates that are